Wesleyan African Scholars Program

 • Am I eligible?

-• Students who must fulfill a military service requirement after secondary school completion should apply in the year that they are able to enroll.
+*Please note: candidates who must fulfill a military service requirement after secondary school completion should apply in the year they would be able to enroll at Wesleyan.

 • What are the selection criteria?

-• Admission to Wesleyan and the selection process for Wesleyan African Scholars Program is extremely competitive.
-We will award up to 10 admission and scholarship offers to students from one of Africa's 54 countries.
-Selection criteria include academic achievement; intellectual curiosity; a high level of discipline and commitment; strong personal qualities; extracurricular involvement, especially community service; and English language ability.
+The selection process for Wesleyan African Scholars Program is extremely competitive.
+Selection criteria for the scholarship include exemplary academic achievement; intellectual curiosity; a high level of discipline and commitment; personal qualities; community involvement; leadership potential; and English language ability.